-- Inclusive: Four overnight stays in comfortable 3 star hotels including breakfast, dinner, luggage transport, maps and English route directions, GPS tracks, free parking, VAT, tourist taxes and Guarantee Foundation.
+- Inclusive: Four overnight stays in comfortable 3 star hotels including breakfast, luggage transport, maps and English route directions, GPS tracks, free parking, VAT, tourist taxes and Guarantee Foundation.

 - Exclusive: The outward and homeward journey, lunch, and travel and cancellation insurance

 Due to the high inflation, we unfortunately cannot give fixed prices.
 If the price is higher after booking, you have the possibility to cancel your trip.
 The prices quoted here are an approximation as good as possible.

 € 465,- per person based on 2 people (€ 35,- per person per day surcharge for luggage transport in the weekend)